DeclarativeHub/Bond/Documentation/ObservableCollections.md

 When working with arrays, usually it is not enough to know that the array has changed.
 We need to know how exactly did it change.
 New elements could have been inserted into the array and old ones deleted or updated.
 Bond provides mechanisms for observing such fine-grained changes.

-Creating a Signal/Observable/Property of an array enables observation of the change of the array as whole, but to observe fine-grained changes Bond provides you with the `ObservableArray` type.
-Just like the Property, it is a type that implements `SignalProtocol`, but instead of sending events that match the wrapped value type, it sends events of the `ObservableArrayChange` type.
-That type conforms to `DataSourceEventProtocol` so observable arrays can be [bound to a collection or table view](DataSourceSignals.md).
+Creating a `Signal` or `Property` of an array type enables observation of the change of the array as whole, but to observe fine-grained changes, Bond provides you with the `ObservableArray` type.
+It's actually a `Property` that sends events of the `Changeset` type that describes fine-grained changes.
+Such property can be [bound to a collection or table view](DataSourceSignals.md).

 To create an observable array, just initialize it with a normal array.